 Patterson and his team found that VR pain reduction strategies are as powerful as opioid analgesics, without the negative side effects.
 The technology doesn’t require specialized expertise and is getting progressively less expensive, making it economically attractive.
 At least eight hospitals have adopted the methods as part of their clinical program, allowing Patterson an opportunity to conduct further studies on the long-term effects of using these complementary methods and the efficacy of the techniques on other kinds of pain.

-Burns and Trauma Fact Sheets
+Burns and Physical Trauma Fact Sheets

 SnowWorld News Segment Featured on NBC’s Rock Center